Infinity Food Vessels is a product and service concept which is intended to address the following United Nations 2030 Sustainable Development Goals:

 Infinity Food Vessels are designed to address marine plastic pollution by manufacturing each food storage vessel with only 100% recycled plastic collected from marine environments.

 The concept is to partner with organisations such as Plastic Bank and Waste Free Oceans to source marine plastic.
 Based in highly polluted areas such as the Caribbean, Mediterranean and Pacific, these enterprises are creating jobs for locals by commoditising marine plastic pollution and then providing it to manufacturers to fabricate new products.

 The innovation behind this scaleable concept is founded on using marine plastic to create reusable food containers that are kept within a circular closed loop system.
-The concept is intended to raise awareness about sustainability and how we can help improve marine environments around the planet by only using marine plastic in the product design and creating a product that promotes a healthy sustainable diet.
+The product service concept is intended to raise awareness about sustainability and how we can help improve marine environments around the planet by using marine plastic in product design.

 The three vessels are designed to promote the adaptation of the 2019 EAT-Lancet Commission “Planetary Health Diet” and provide consumers with a daily quantity of healthy and sustainably sourced food.